Institutions that offer degree-level courses in the UK are called either ‘recognised’ or ‘listed’ bodies.

 If your degree isn’t from an officially recognised UK university or college, there’s no guarantee it’ll count when you’re looking for a job.

-We can’t guarantee that the lists of recognised bodies, listed bodies and recognised awards will always be up to date.
+The lists of recognised bodies, listed bodies and recognised awards are not guaranteed to always be up to date.

-If your university or college isn’t listed, contact the Department for Business, Energy and Industrial Strategy to check that they’re officially recognised.
+If your university or college isn’t listed, contact the Department for Education to check that they’re officially recognised.